-Sexual Assault Survivors Will Sit in the Audience at Trump’s State of the Union
+Sexual-Assault Survivors Will Sit in the Audience at Trump’s State of the Union

-Donald Trump may be able to ignore the ongoing national conversation about sexual misconduct, a crime of which he’s been accused nearly 20 times, but he’ll be forced to face it at his upcoming State of the Union.
+Donald Trump may be able to ignore the ongoing national conversation about sexual misconduct, of which he’s been accused nearly 20 times, but he’ll be forced to face it at his upcoming State of the Union.
 According to a lawmaker’s aide, some Democrats are inviting victims of sexual assault as their plus-ones to the president’s address, NBC reports.

 The aide works for Representative Lois Frankel, the head of the Democratic Women’s Working Group.
 Just last month, the group called for a Congressional investigation into the misconduct allegations against Trump.